learn-co-curriculum/dsc-git-practice/README.md

 ## Add a Remote Location

 Again, remember that git itself is a version control system that can be used anywhere.
 Github is an online hosting platform allowing us to take git repositories to the cloud to share and collaborate.
-By adding a remote location, we are able to sync our work between online and offline and collaborate with other.
+By adding a remote location, we are able to sync our work between online and offline and collaborate with others.
 The `origin` is simply a default naming convention symbolizing that the online version will be the central source of truth for this repository.

 With that, we can set it up with